Issue: How to fix Webcam Error Code 0xA00F4243(0xC00D3704) on Windows?

 - Close Task Manager and click OK on the System Configuration window.

 - Reboot the system.

-If Clean Boot helped to fix 0xA00F4243(0xC00D3704) error, we would recommend you to enable apps one by one.
+If Clean Boot helped you fix the error, we recommend you to enable apps one by one.
 After each enabled app, check if the Camera is working.
 This way, you will isolate the problematic application.